 Projects in the near future include making sponsored content on my blog, in collaboration with brands I love and support, on my creative terms, and preserving transparency.
-Think of yoga schools, theatres and cinemas, fair-trade businesses, eco-conscious clothing, vegetarian/vegan restaurants, my favourite cafes in the city, my favourites venues for dancing, eating, relaxing.
+Think of yoga schools, theatres, and cinemas, fair-trade businesses, eco-conscious clothing, vegetarian/vegan restaurants, my favorite cafes in the city, my favorite venues for dancing, eating, relaxing.
 I also want to write an e-book soon.
 Outside of the blog realm, I am creating social media workshops for creatives and yoga people, and I’d love to set off a co-working project.
 OH, did I tell you I’m kick-starting a YouTube channel?

 Takeaways for beginners